mmochtak/jekyll-now/_posts/2020-12-29-sentenceR.md

 The package contains three general functions: `get_sentences()`; `sent_ngrams()`;  and `sent_ngrams_lem()`.

 `get_sentences()` is a general function for extraction sentences from raw text.
 The main input is a string vector.
 The only other required argument is the language model (here, for simplicity and clarity for broader audience, “english”; full list of available models can be found in [UDPipe repository]( https://github.com/bnosac/udpipe)).
-Additionally, if needed the output can be further cleaned off of numbers (add argument *remove_no = TRUE*) and punctuation (add argument *remove_punct = TRUE*), all characters can be transformed to lower cases (add argument *tolower = TRUE*), as well as the outcome sentence can be accompanied by its lemmatized version (add argument *lem = TRUE*; see example below).
+Additionally, if needed the output can be further cleaned off of numbers (add argument *remove_no = TRUE*) and punctuation (add argument *remove_punct = TRUE*), all characters can be transformed to lower case (add argument *tolower = TRUE*), as well as the outcome sentence can be accompanied by its lemmatized version (add argument *lem = TRUE*; see example below).
 By default, all available cores are used for the processing.

 ~~~
 library(sentenceR)